-Dancing dogs, opera singers, street dancers…the winners of Britain's Got Talent so far have been a mixed bunch.
+Dancing dogs, opera singers, street dancers…the Britain's Got Talent winners list is a mixed bunch.

 But scooping first place in the ITV talent show isn’t just about getting the chance to perform in front of The Queen at the Royal Variety Performance.